noahehall/theBookOfNoah/databases/mysql_new.md

     -

   - `release savepoint` instructs the server to release a savepoint named earlier with the `savepoint` statement for the current transaction
+    - it does not commit/rollback the transaction to the savepoint
+    - instead it merely eliminates the saavepoint as a possible rollback point
   - `rollback`
     - reverse a transaction if it has not been commited
   - `rollback to savepoint`